 I love almost everything about this book.
 The cartoons are brilliant: the switch from “contented cow” to “psycho bitch”, and the way they show how fallopian tubes sift sperm (though the tail should have come off the sperm once it entered the egg) and the “flames of creation” cartoon about stretch marks.
 The writing style is funny, friendly and informative.
 The “adventure moments” do a neat job of acknowledging people’s different circumstances and preferences.
 Kate Evans is very sympathetic to those wanting a baby and experiencing fertility problems.
 How it hurts to want a baby. |

-AuthorFertility awareness (natural family planning) practitioner and advocate working in London.
+AuthorFertility awareness (natural family planning) practitioner and advocate.
 Wants to see fertility awareness become a routine contraceptive option, not the only option. read more...
 Subscribe to blog...

 |